New Power Method for Solving Eigenvalue Problems: Introduction

-In this paper, we present a new power method to obtain any eigenvalues with only matrix-vector product operations similar as in the power method.
-The basic principle of the new power method is an application of a product of the matrix and the exponential of the matrix.
-Using the matrix functional, it produces an amplification of the eigenvector with the desired eigenvalue.
-Similar to the shifted inverse power method, an initial estimate of the eigenvalue is required to start iterative processes.
+In this paper, we introduce a novel filtering approach that enables obtaining any eigenvalues without requiring the transformation of the eigenvalue problem or estimating its lowest and highest eigenvalues, as done in Chebyshev polynomial methods.
+The basic principle of our filtering method is an application of a product of the matrix and the exponential of the matrix.
+This matrix functional amplifies the corresponding eigenvectors related to the desired eigenvalue.
+Similar to the shifted inverse power method, an initial estimation of the target eigenvalue is necessary for initiating the iterative process.

+The main purpose of this paper is to establish the validity of the new power method, which, to the best of our knowledge, has not been previously proposed.
+This paper does not intend to compare or compete with existing numerical techniques.
+Instead, this new approach can be considered as an additional tool for solving eigenvalue problems.
+Its simplicity makes it potentially useful in various applications within mathematics and the physical sciences, especially when dealing with large-sized matrices or systems.

-The remaining parts of this paper is organized into the following four sections that explain: (i) the theoretical derivation of the new power method, (ii) numerical methods, (iii) computational results for various cases, starting with a simple matrix equation and ending with a three dimensional quantum system, and (iv) the conclusions.
+The remaining parts of this paper is structured into four sections that explain: (i) the theoretical derivation of the new power method, (ii) numerical methods, (iii) computational results for various cases, starting with a simple matrix equation and ending with a three dimensional quantum system, and (iv) the conclusions.